Health Policies » National Health Protection Scheme- Ayushman Bharat

 Considering above options centre may provide option to the states to opt for Trust Mode or Insurance Mode.
 However, both the models have their own strengths and weaknesses.
 The states must carefully address these pitfalls before rolling out this world largest publicly funded health insurance scheme.

-The National Health Protection Mission would be first step towards achieving universal health coverage in India.
-However, the NHPM in the long run may escalate healthcare cost of the country if not right measures are taken.
+The Pradhan Mantri Jan Arogya Yojana would be first step towards achieving universal health coverage in India.
+However, the PMJAY in the long run may escalate healthcare cost of the country if not right measures are taken.
 The huge sum insured, gives the promise to the private sector to facilitate treatment under the scheme.
 The scheme requires stringent monitoring system in place and carefully chosen evidence based package rates otherwise will end up in ballooning of the cost due to supplier induced demand.

 At present, 70-80% of the care is provided by the private health sector in the country.
-The NHPM may further give more opportunity for the expansion of private hospitals and increase the dependency of the government on private.
+The PMJAY may further give more opportunity for the expansion of private hospitals and increase the dependency of the government on private.

-The NHPM may help reduce out of pocket expenditure on the catastrophic illness but not addressing outpatient treatment which is the major source of economic burden.
-The NHPM should envision strengthening of primary care and inclusion of outpatient treatment also.
+The PMJAY may help reduce out of pocket expenditure on the catastrophic illness but not addressing outpatient treatment which is the major source of economic burden.
+The PMJAY should envision strengthening of primary care and inclusion of outpatient treatment also.

 The Government should focus on strengthening of the government health facilities over the period of time and cut down the expenditure on purchasing healthcare from private sector.
 The current public infrastructure is neither offering quality nor accessibility.